knpuniversity/symfony2-rest/knpu/episode2/validation-errors-response.md

 A `Form` object is a collection of other `Form` objects - one for each field.
 And sometimes, fields have sub-fields, which are yet *another* level of `Form` objects.
 It's a tree.
 And when validation runs, it attaches the errors to the `Form` object of the right field.
-That's the tech explanation of this function: it recursively loops through that tree, fetching the errors off of each field to create an associative array of those errors.
+That's the treky, I mean techy, explanation of this function: it recursively loops through that tree, fetching the errors off of each field to create an associative array of those errors.

 Head back to `newAction()` and use this: `$errors = $this->getErrorsFromForm()` and pass it the `$form` object.
-Now, create a `$data` array that we'll turn into JSON:
+Now, create a `$data` array that will eventually be our JSON response.

 [[[ code('0ad36fdfdb') ]]]